amphitheatre-app/docs/content/examples/php.md

 amp run
 ```

-This will lookup our `.amp.toml` file, and get the Character name `amp-example-java`
+This will lookup our `.amp.toml` file, and get the Character name `amp-example-php`
 from there.
 Then `amp` will start the process of deploying our Character to the
 Amphitheatre platform. `amp` will return you to the command line when it's done.

 ## Arrived at Destination

-You have successfully built, deployed your first Java application on Amphitheatre.
+You have successfully built, deployed your first PHP application on Amphitheatre.